top of page

 • Recognize: Identify what you’re feeling and name the emotion.

 • Allow: Accept that your feelings are there and don’t try to suppress them or judge yourself for having them.
-Just allow them to be present.
+Just let them be present.

 • Investigate: Gently explore what triggered your emotion and how it’s affecting you.
 Be curious rather than critical.